model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 While the inferred write set is sound and enough for successful contract checking[^inferred-footprint] in many cases this inference is too coarse grained.
-In the case of `pop` case every value in this vector will be made non-deterministic.
+In the case of `pop` every value in this vector will be made non-deterministic.

 To address this the proposal also adds a `modifies` and `frees` clause which limits the scope of havocking.
 Both clauses represent an assertion that the function will modify only the specified memory regions.
 Similar to requires/ensures the verifier enforces the assertion in the checking stage to ensure soundness.
-When the contract is used as an abstraction the modifies clause is used as the write set to havoc.
+When the contract is used as an abstraction, the `modifies` clause is used as the write set to havoc.

 In our `pop` example the only modified memory location is the last element and